General Information for All Graduate Students

 All graduate students enrolled at TAMU must maintain a grade point average of 3.0 (B average based on a 4.0 scale) for all courses listed on their degree plan.
 Students at TAMU receive grades of A, B, C, D, or F for their course work.
 In graduate school, a “C” or below denotes poor academic performance.

 During the fall and spring semesters, 9 hours of coursework is necessary for full time status.
 A graduate student may register for a maximum of 15 hours.
-The dean’s office in the College of Liberal Arts can approve (and register) a student for 18 hours (fall/spring), 9 hours (5-week summer sessions), and 15 hours (10-week session).
+The dean’s office in the College of Arts and Sciences can approve (and register) a student for 18 hours (fall/spring), 9 hours (5-week summer sessions), and 15 hours (10-week session).
 A graduate student may register for a maximum of 6 hours during the summer.
 For more summer hours, follow the process outlined above.

 4. Residency Requirements and Continuous Registration